Ohjurot/nana-ngx/documentation/roadmap-18.md

 # Nana 1.8 (Nana LTS)

-Nana version 1.8 (LTS - Long Term Support) shall be a drop-in replacement for existing code that uses nana.
+Nana version 1.8 (LTS - Long Term Support) shall be a (more or less) drop-in replacement for existing code that uses nana.

 ## Progress
 - [x] Migration of the old codebase to the new repository
-- [ ] Migration and resolve all old Pull-Requests and Issues
+- [ ] Migration and resolve all old Pull-Requests and Issues (Work in progress)
 - [ ] Revisiting of all control's on a reference Windows and Linux machine.
 Resolving of breaking bugs
 - [ ] Repository Setup for a LTS release

 ## Support
-Currently we provide the following support for exiting applications:
+Currently we provide the following support for existing applications:

-- Drop in replacement when using out SDK or Conan2
+- Easy migration when using our SDK or Conan2
 - Support via GitHub issues (Tag `v1.8-LTS`)
 - Updates to prevent the LTS version from breaking
 - Community driven support